nsemets/angular-osf/docs/eslint.md

 - Specs (`*.spec.ts`)

 It also integrates into the **Git workflow** via `pre-commit` hooks to ensure clean, compliant code before every commit.

+**IMPORTANT**
+The OSF application must meet full accessibility (a11y) compliance to ensure equitable access for users of all abilities, in alignment with our commitment to inclusivity and funding obligations.

 ---